proof-ladders/proof-ladders.github.io/protocols_src.md

 <span style="color: #1a7f37;">💡 Tip</span>

-Most tools offer builtins supports or library, we don't have to redefine everything from scratch all the time.
+Most tools offer builtin supports or library, we don't have to redefine everything from scratch all the time.

 :::::